Jewish Studies

 Subject Area: Tanach (Bible)

 This is an advanced Hebrew text skills course designed to explore the development of seemingly neutral (parve) biblical characters to villains.
 Our quest is to trace that development and see how commentators arrived at their interpretations.
-We will explore how these characters have been reinterpreted over centuries and trace that development from pre-chazal to modern literature.
-We will end the year with a short unit on feminist biblical criticism which is a response to Scripture from the standpoint of feminism and falls in the modern period.
-Here we will delve deeply into a few narratives where women are depicted as victim, victor and voice.
-Students will learn to identify ideas that existed that led to the creation of other ideas.
-They will develop a sense of empowerment to feel ownership to create midrash, to not only consume Torah, but also produce it.
+We will explore how these characters have been reinterpreted over centuries and trace that development from pre-Chazal to modern literature.
+We will end the year with a short unit on feminist biblical criticism which is a response to Scripture from a feminist lens, and falls in the modern period.
+Here we will delve deeply into a few narratives where women are depicted as victim, victor, and voice.
+Students will learn to identify foundational ideas that gave rise to subsequent concepts, and will be empowered to feel ownership to create midrash – to not only consume Torah but also produce it.

 Subject Area: Rabbinic Literature